Burial Magazine (est. 2025)

 don't care about proper cover letters here, but include a brief bio with your submission in the body of your email and indicate if you're willing to take editorial suggestions. declining them does not preclude you from publication in Burial Magazine. we're also happy to give (light) notes/thoughts on rejected stories by request. (probably won't have suggestions for rejected poems, that's more of a 'know it when we see it' thing, but you're free to ask, we won't begrudge you.)

-response times will vary. sometimes, they could be quite a while. despite the quiet, we are always open to new submissions.
+response times will vary. sometimes, they could be quite a while, especially for prose work. despite the quiet, we are always open to new submissions. (and you will get a response to your submission, even if it takes a long-ass time. we hate that shit where you don't.)

-while we are largely agnostic to genre, we likely cannot handle novel formatting (especially in verse) due to our extremely limited web design skills. text only, please. we welcome translated work with the proper permissions.
+while we are largely agnostic to genre, we likely and regrettably cannot handle novel or eccentric formatting (especially in verse) due to our extremely limited web design skills. text only, please. we welcome translated work with the proper permissions.

-we'll never have a presence on social media in any form; however, our editor will share published pieces across his personal channels, many of which happen to be named—entirely by coincidence—@burialmagazine. including your social media handles with your submission is very helpful.
+we'll never have a presence on social media in any form; however, our editor will share published pieces across his personal channels, many of which happen to be named—entirely by coincidence—@burialmagazine. because of this, including your social media handles with your submission is very helpful.

-we cannot pay our contributors now, and let's not kid ourselves, we'll never be able to, we're in it for the love of the game here, plus the glory. but we'll also never charge you to submit. rights revert to our authors after publication, but please acknowledge Burial Magazine as the first home to your work if it is reprinted. simultaneous submissions are presumed, but let us know if work under consideration here is accepted for publication elsewhere—really, please do that.
+we cannot pay our contributors now, and let's not kid ourselves, we'll never be able to, we're in it for the love of the game here, plus the glory. but we'll also never charge you to submit. rights revert to our authors after publication, but please acknowledge Burial Magazine as the first home to your work if it is reprinted elsewhere. simultaneous submissions are presumed, but let us know if work under consideration here is accepted for publication at another outlet—really, please, please do that.

 there is no wiggle room on the word count/line requirements.